-Starting a contracting business?
+Starting a construction business?
 Maybe you’re starting your own building company or you’re a bricklayer, carpenter, or concreter going out on your own.
 You probably already know that the actual building project is only a fraction of your role.

 To run a small business you need to be a salesman, an accountant, an employer, a marketer.
 The list goes on and on.
 Here are recommendations from Paragon Tools for the top tools every builder needs.
 They might not be what you think.

 But on actually starting the business – where do you start?
 You need to make sure you plans are financially viable, legal, marketed well and organised.
 These top tips will teach you how to do all of this, and more.

 How do you develop a time management plan?